Logiqx/ukwa-slalom/README.md

 * Publishing Rankings
     * Combining the fleets into a single file
     * Performing sanity checks on the combined rankings
-    * Uploading rankings to the UKWA server
+    * Uploading combined rankings to the UKWA server
-    * Publishing rankings on the UKWA website
+    * Publishing combined rankings on the UKWA website

 ### Creating Rankings